-During that 1991-1992 school year I became involved in the Wedgwood PTA project to bring local history into the classrooms.
+During that 1991-1992 school year I became involved in a Wedgwood School PTA project to bring local history into the classrooms.
 Then the editor of the Wedgwood neighborhood newsletter heard about the project, and asked me to share what were learning by writing articles about the history of the Wedgwood community.

 Writing about Meadowbrook neighborhood history

 After getting started in 1992 with writing about Wedgwood, in 1993 I began writing about Meadowbrook neighborhood history.

 The book, completed for the opening of Meadowbrook Community Center in January 1997, is on permanent display in the building lobby.
 Now most of the stories from the book have been posted here on this blog under the Meadowbrook category.